sudofx/wake-scaffold/memory/core_memories/index.md

 `active`

-Next step currently recorded by the project:
+Recorded next step:

 Integrate `startup.py` execution as the first action of every wake cycle.

-Do **not** integrate or mark this capability complete until the validator itself is correct and its persisted output demonstrates the intended success condition.

-The project was moved from `proposed` to `active` during Wake 3 after the validator was revised and a new hypothesis was established.
+The validator itself is now demonstrated as working.

+The capability as a whole is **not yet complete**, because the successful validator has not yet been integrated into the actual wake-start routine and demonstrated operating automatically during a fresh wake.

+The distinction is important:

+- **Validator capability:** demonstrated.
+- **Automated startup integration:** not yet demonstrated.

+## Evidence of iterative learning

+The first four wakes now form a concrete development chain:

+1. Create a memory validator.
+2. Observe that the validator cannot see the expected structure.
+3. Build `startup.py`.
+4. Observe another path-resolution failure.
+5. Form a hypothesis that dynamic root discovery will solve the problem.
+6. Test it and observe contradictory evidence.
+7. Discover that the repository-layout assumption was also wrong.
+8. Explicitly refute the failed hypothesis.
+9. Revise the validator to understand the real scaffold layout.
+10. Test the revised implementation.
+11. Persist a `STRUCTURALLY_COMPLETE` result.

+This is evidence of more than merely writing code.
+Bob changed its implementation in response to evidence that contradicted a specific prediction.

+The strongest demonstrated loop so far is:

+**Observation → Hypothesis → Prediction → Test → Contradiction/Outcome →
+Revision → Retest**

+However, this remains a narrow internal software-development example.
+It should not yet be generalized into a claim of broad self-improvement.

+## Development measurement

+Wake 4 recorded:

+- **Development executions:** 1
+- **Successful executions:** 1
+- **Failed executions:** 0
+- **Distinct development targets:** 1
+- **Recorded development revisions:** 1
+- **Same-wake recovery observed:** not applicable

+The important measurement distinction remains:

+**Process success** means the process exited successfully.

+**Task success** means the tool's actual output satisfied the intended condition.

+Wake 4 provides an example where both align: the process exited with code 0 and the persisted validator output explicitly reported `STRUCTURALLY_COMPLETE`.

 ## Open threads

-### Correct the validator's repository-layout assumptions
+### Integrate automated startup validation

 First priority:

-Update `startup.py` so it validates the actual scaffold layout rather than assuming `index.md`, `rules.md`, and `identity.md` live at repository root.

-The check should use the manifest/layout contract or otherwise explicitly resolve the expected paths under `memory/`.

-Then execute it again and inspect persisted stdout.

-The success criterion is not merely exit code 0.
-The tool's reported status must demonstrate that the expected scaffold structure was actually found.

-### Integrate the startup check

-Once `startup.py` has a verified successful execution, integrate it into the actual wake-start path.
+Integrate the now-working `startup.py` execution into the actual wake-start path.

-The integration must be tested in a fresh wake rather than merely described.
+The integration must be tested in a fresh wake.

+The desired evidence is not merely that the code exists or that a manual tool-run succeeds.
+A future journal should show that the startup validation actually runs as part of waking and that its persisted result is available as evidence before development begins.

-### Fix or clarify development success instrumentation
+### Improve development metrics

-The latest wake demonstrates a remaining measurement problem: the persisted run had exit code 0 while the tool's own status was `STRUCTURALLY_INVALID`, yet the journal's development metrics counted it as a successful execution.
+Development metrics still treat an execution with `exit_code == 0` as a successful execution even when the tool's own reported task status may be invalid.

-Future development metrics should distinguish:
+The instrumentation should eventually distinguish:

-- **Process execution success** — the process completed with `exit_code == 0`.
-- **Task/validation success** — the tool's output satisfies the intended success condition.

-Until that distinction is implemented, same-wake "successful executions" should be interpreted as process-level success only.
+- process execution success,
+- task success,
+- validation success,
+- and recovery from failure.

+This will make longitudinal measurements more meaningful.

 ### Demonstrate longitudinal capability improvement

-Three wakes now provide a clearer persistence chain:
+The first four wakes provide meaningful evidence of persistence and iterative debugging.

-1. Create a validator.
-2. Observe an execution-context/path-resolution failure.
-3. Revise the validator based on that failure.
-4. Form a specific prediction about the revision.
-5. Test the revision.
-6. Observe contradictory persisted evidence.
-7. Discover a second incorrect assumption about repository layout.

-This is evidence of iterative debugging and at least one explicit hypothesis/refutation cycle.

-It is **not yet sufficient evidence** that Bob has a broadly useful self-improving capability.
+There is now a demonstrated sequence of:

+- persisted capability,
+- observed failure,
+- explicit hypothesis,
+- refutation,
+- implementation revision,
+- successful retest.

+This is stronger evidence than the first three wakes provided.

+However, it is still a single narrow capability-development example.

 A stronger demonstration requires a capability or model to persist across a wake boundary, be used again, produce changed behavior, and show measurable